-It's a 25-minute walk from JR Okayama Station to Korakuen Garden.
+It's a 25-minute walk from Okayama Station to Korakuen Garden.

-The spacious garden grounds offer a great many areas to explore and discover.
-It covers about 14 hectares and includes a tea plantation, aviary, several ponds, and original tea houses and resting buildings where the daimyo—the Japanese feudal lord—would sit, contemplating the pressures of his role as leader of the area.
+The spacious garden grounds have many areas to explore and discover.
+The grounds cover about 14 hectares and include a tea plantation, aviary, several ponds, and original tea houses and resting buildings where the daimyo—the Japanese feudal lord—would rest.

 You will also find small pockets of space that offer an explosion of color and fragrance.
-Between March and mid-April, the plum grove of one hundred trees welcomes spring with soft shades of white and pink.
+Between March and mid-April, the plum grove of 100 trees welcomes spring with soft shades of white and pink.

 Summer also brings the opportunity to visit the park during the early evening hours.
 The garden is lit with beautifully carved bamboo lanterns that sprout out of the ground.
 The lanterns guide you throughout the garden, where you can to see the trees, flowers, and creatures of the garden in a very different light.

 You can visit Korakuen during full moons from August to October.
 The fall season brings a rich palette of reds, oranges, browns, and yellows that are acutely realized in the Chishio-no-mori Grove.
 Here, you will see the maple trees as they change their colors, then fly away in the crisp fall breeze.